capactio/capact/docs/proposal/20201102-typeinstances-flow.md

 ####  Suggested solution

 Introduce the new property `input.additionalInput.typeInstances` and template language that can be used by Action workflow developers.
-The Voltron Engine needs to handle optional TypeInstances and render the final manifest based on the template syntax.
+The Capact Engine needs to handle optional TypeInstances and render the final manifest based on the template syntax.

 <details> <summary>Example</summary>